dimanech/atom-fellowship/README.md

 ]
 ```

+Seriously you could not comfortably work more with 4 splitted views.

 #### More than 3 replace

-You can add more than 3 replace strings, but probably you don't need that.
+You can provide more than 3 replace strings (unlimited potentially), but probably *you don't need that*.

 ### Windows machines

-Please note that Windows FS paths should be like this:
+Please note that **Windows** FS paths should be like this:

 In Atom config: